nasa-jpl/SAWSCS-SBC/README.md

 Both of these functions call pr2_hex_vvc.m to set up the model and the wavelegths they use.

 pr2_hex_vvc.m used to be the main script that could do everything, including digging a dark hole.
-It is 1000 lines long and has a lot of "if 0" and "return" spread throughtout it, so it is not meant to be run end-to-end.
+It appears to have been started from falco-matlab/main/EXAMPLE_main_LUVOIRB_DMVC_design.m It is 1000 lines long and has a lot of "if 0" and "return" spread throughtout it, so it is not meant to be run end-to-end.
 However, it also sets up the coronagraph model for both in- and out-of-band computations and is still used for this purpose (by SAB).